file transfer

 File systems are easy for people to use, and even for engineers, implementing file read/write functionality is not difficult.
 By adding MFT to the "ability to access files," file processing skills are effectively strengthened as the "ability to connect to a wide variety of systems, including various clouds, mainframes, and systems overseas."

-Advantages of realizing file sharing through "file transfer"
+The advantage of enabling file transfer through "file transfer"

-There are two ways to integrate files: "sharing files" and "transferring files."
-Many MFTs implement file integration via file transfer, as this has the advantage of allowing for loosely coupled architectures and separating responsibilities related to file processing.
+file transfer can be achieved through "sharing files" or "transferring files."
+Many MFTs achieve file transfer through file transfer.
+This is because it offers advantages such as allowing for a loosely coupled architecture and separating responsibilities related to file processing.

 In collaboration methods that use shared resources, the use of those resources is managed by both parties, which can make it difficult to determine which party is responsible when something goes wrong.
 Also, it can be difficult to change shared parts when modifying the system, which can be an obstacle.